giuliodondi/kOS-Shuttle_OPS1/README.md

 - Dynamic pressure (**Q**) is monitored throughout and SSME throttle will be reduced to 75% RPL during the Max-Q period. **If you fly CSS you have to be alert and adjust throttle**
 - SRB separation is thrust-dependent and usually happens around the T+02:00 mark
 - 5 seconds after SRB sep the program transitions to closed-loop guidance using the UPFG algorithm
+- It should take around 10 iterations for the algorithm to converge and in the nominal case it should stay converged throughout
 - On a nominal mission a roll to heads-up attitude is performed at T+05:50
 - About a minute before MECO, Guidance will start throttling down the engines to maintain a maximum acceleration of 3G. **Again, if you're flying CSS you need to be alert for this**
 - 5 seconds before the targeted MECO the program transitions to terminal guidance at minimum throttle